jedisct1/swift-sodium/README.md

 Hashing effectively "fingerprints" input data, no matter what its size, and returns a fixed length "digest".

-The underlying hashing primitive is `BLAKE2b`, a secure hash function that is as strong as SHA-3 but faster than SHA-1 and MD5.

-The digest length can be configured as required, up to 64 bytes.
+The digest length can be configured as required, from 16 to 64 bytes.

 ```swift
 let sodium = Sodium()